 The super bright LED operates at 2V DC.
 Make sure the LED wires are not shorted to ground as the LED will be damaged.
-Multiple LEDs can be used, but they must be wired in series.
-The LED can be top-mounted or flush-mounted.
-If top-loading the LED with a bezel, the LED fits into a ${}^{5}/{}{16}$ -inch mounting hole.
-If flush-mounting the LED from the back of a panel, drill a mounting hole using a ${}^{17}/{}{64}$ -inch drill bit.
+Multiple LED's can be used, but they must be wired in series.
+The LED fits into a 9/32 inch mounting hole.
 Be sure to check for clearance prior to drilling the mounting hole.